Complex Trauma: the Tavistock Model (D19)

 Assessment

-To be awarded a Trust Certificate, participants should attend a minimum of 80% of all lectures, experiential and supervision groups, plus at least one team meeting per month, and complete a short, twice-yearly report for both of their patients.
+To be awarded a Professional Certificate, you must complete all five core modules and attend a minimum of 80% of all lectures, experiential and supervision groups, plus at least one team meeting per month, as well as complete a short, twice-yearly report for both of your patients.

 Attendance